jackocnr/intl-tel-input/README.md

 ## Troubleshooting
-* Depending on your project setup, you may need to override the path to flags16.png in your CSS.
+* Depending on your project setup, you may need to override the path to flags.png in your CSS.
 You can do so like this:

-        .f16 .flag {background-image: url("path/to/flags16.png");}
+        .intl-tel-input .flag {background-image: url("path/to/flags.png");}

 ## Attributions